fablabbcn/smartcitizen-api/README.md

 ## Working with MQTT and WebSockets

-If running on Docker, there should be a EMQ Dashboard running on http://localhost:18083
+If running on Docker, there should be a EMQ Dashboard running on http://localhost:18083 (Log in with **admin:public**)

 The following will send a message from the `app` container to the `mqtt` container: